-Merv differs from most cities of the world – it has survived and flourished under more than 10 different cultures, languages and religions, always remaining a splendid centre of trade, science and art.
-There was needed a terrible tragedy to erase this vivid city – and it happened… It is hard to believe to all of this today, when visitors see just somewhat bland adobe walls and remnants of several buildings scattered over enormous, deserted plain.
+Merv differs from most cities of the world – it has survived and flourished under more than 10 different cultures, languages, and religions, always remaining a splendid center of trade, science, and art.
+There was needed a terrible tragedy to erase this vivid city – and it happened… It is hard to believe all of this today when visitors see just somewhat bland adobe walls and remnants of several buildings scattered over an enormous, deserted plain.

 Below follows a timeline of this amazing city:

-- the 3rd millenium BC: small villages start to develop at the inland delta of Murghab River, where the life-bearing waters of river spread in the desert and dissappear.
+- the 3rd millennium BC: small villages start to develop at the inland delta of Murghab River, where the life-bearing waters of the river spread in the desert and disappear.

-- 2300 – 1700 BC: settlements evolve, they form a part of Bronze Age civilisation, named Bactria-Margiana Archaeological Complex by scientists.
+- 2300 – 1700 BC: settlements evolve, they form a part of Bronze Age civilization, named Bactria-Margiana Archaeological Complex by scientists.

 - around 330 BC: Persian Empire is conquered by Alexander the Great.
 Although Pliny the Elder writes that Alexander was in Merv, this most likely did not happen.
 Merv for a short while is renamed to Alexandria.

-- around 165 BC – 224 AD: Merv is urban centre in Parthian Empire (generation of Persian State).
-Develops Silk Road and Merv is a major centre on this ancient trade highway for some 15 centuries.
+- around 165 BC – 224 AD: Merv is an urban center in the Parthian Empire (generation of Persian State).
+Develops Silk Road and Merv is a major center on this ancient trade highway for some 15 centuries.

 - 224 AD – around 651 AD: Merv is included in Sassanid State (for a while – also in Kushan State).
 As the Murghab River steps back towards the west, a new city – Gäwürgala – is built next to the old one.
-In this multicultural trade city are built Buddhist, Christian, Zoroastrian and other temples.
-Merv is major centre of Buddhist learning and important Christian centre – seat of East Syrian metropolitan province (553 – the 11th century AD).
-Enormous church was built, now its ruins are named Kharoba-Koshuk.
+In this multicultural trade city are built Buddhist, Christian, Zoroastrian, and other temples.
+Merv is a major center of Buddhist learning and an important Christian center – the seat of East Syrian metropolitan province (553 – the 11th century AD).
+An enormous church was built, now its ruins are named Kharoba-Koshuk.

-- 651: near Merv is killed the last Sassanian ruler Yazdegerd III, city is taken by Arab army, Islam is brought to these ancient Persian lands.
-Merv becomes a capital of Khorasana – province of Umayyad state.
+- 651: near Merv is killed the last Sassanian ruler Yazdegerd III, the city is taken by Arab army, Islam is brought to these ancient Persian lands.
+Merv becomes the capital of Khorasana – a province of Umayyad state.

 - 671: in order to dilute the local Persian population and to conquer and subdue Central Asia, 50,000 Arab troops are sent to the city.
 Soon Merv becomes the most fervent supporter of Islam in Central Asia, earlier than the remaining Persia.

-- 748: Merv for a short while becomes a centre of the newly founded Abbasid Caliphate, but the capital soon is moved to a newly built city – Baghdad.
+- 748: Merv for a short while becomes a center of the newly founded Abbasid Caliphate, but the capital soon is moved to a newly built city – Baghdad.
 Merv provides urban planning and architectural inspiration for Baghdad and other Arab cities.
-City is increasing, more and more scientists are coming to study in the enormous libraries of Merv.
+The city is increasing, more and more scientists are coming to study in the enormous libraries of Merv.

 - The 9th century: Arab rule gradually becomes weaker and Persians take over the governance of Merv.
-Here are more than 10 great libraries, city still is major centre of Christianity and at the same time – one of the great centres of Islam teaching.
+Here are more than 10 great libraries, the city still is a major center of Christianity and at the same time – one of the great centers of Islam teaching.

-- 813 – 818: Merv is declared as a centre of the Muslim world by caliph al-Ma’mun.
+- 813 – 818: Merv is declared as a center of the Muslim world by caliph al-Ma’mun.

-1037: Turks (Seljuks) peacefully take over the city, Merv becomes the main Seljuk city.
-Golden times of Merv start: city turns into large metropolis with many interesting amenities: giant market, diverse cultural institutions.
+1037: Turks (Seljuks) peacefully take over the city, and Merv becomes the main Seljuk city.
+Golden times of Merv start: the city turns into a large metropolis with many interesting amenities: a giant market, and diverse cultural institutions.

 - 1221: year of tragedy.
-Merv opens its gates to Mongols and intruders kill almost all inhabitants of the city as well as hundreds of thousands of refugees from other cities who hid behind the walls of city.
-Just few hundreds of people are left alive, mostly artisans and scientists.
+Merv opens its gates to Mongols and intruders kill almost all inhabitants of the city as well as hundreds of thousands of refugees from other cities who hid behind the walls of the city.
+Just a few hundred people are left alive, mostly artisans and scientists.
 It is possible that up to one million died.
-This is one of the most tragic events in human history, still posing many questions about the dark side of human soul.
+This is one of the most tragic events in human history, still posing many questions about the dark side of the human soul.